The Book of Mormon

 "Much of this show’s enduring freshness comes from its unabashed identity as an archetypal musical.
 It’s a celebration of the spirit that moves otherwise sane human beings to accept the absurdity of people setting their cares and woes to sprightly song."

 "What’s so uniquely winning about The Book of Mormon is its scruffy humanism, its eagerness to redeem its characters—even its smaller ones.
 The supporting cast is astonishingly good; Rory O’ Malley, as openly closeted Elder McKinley, comes close to stealing the show more than once."

 Know Before You Go

 The theater has a seating capacity of 1,108 in total.
-For tips on how to choose the best seats, you can refer to our Eugene O’Neill Theatre Seating Chart Guide.
+For tips on how to choose the best seats, you can refer to our Eugene O’Neill Theater Seating Chart Guide

 All Broadway and Off-Broadway show tickets are non-refundable.